janujanselva/spotify-playlist-analyzer/README.md

 ## To Do:
 - create a results page with the classification
 - make the classification algorithm more robust
-- change from client credentials to user credentials flow
+- change from client credentials to user